 - Choose Sentence style caps for longer copy such as page or field descriptions and tooltips

-- Apply ALL-CAPS moderately, only to super important items (short taglines, brand name, core navigation points in website header, short call-to-action text and abbreviations like OK).
+- Apply ALL-CAPS moderately, only to super important items (short taglines, brand name, core navigation points in website header, short call-to-action text, and abbreviations like OK).

 Whatever choice you make, what’s really important: be consistent.
-If you decided to use title case for all the buttons, follow that rule through all the screens.
+If you decided to use the title case for all the buttons, follow that rule through all the screens.

-Landing page for the Health Blog uses all-caps for button microcopy and header elements, title case in the tagline and sentence case in the description.
+Landing page for the Health Blog uses all-caps for button microcopy and header elements, title case in the tagline, and sentence case in the description.

 Sure, all the mentioned points can be discussed further and deeper and unveil more ways to enhance the clarity of the content on the page or screen.
 Still, hopefully, today’s article will become a helpful checklist that will help UX designers to make the interfaces not only beautiful but also easily readable.